 A golf handicap is a number that represents your skill level.
-A golf handicap varies from player to player on previous results.
+A golf handicap varies from player to player based on previous results.
 Therefore, the formula used to calculate your golf score can change yearly.

 To compute your handicap, you must report a minimum number of qualifying rounds.
-The latest handicap calculator can be on the official USGA website.
+The latest handicap calculator can be found on the official USGA website.

 Below is an overview of major golf tournaments: